jerrineldo/testingwithleo/README.md

   ## React tutorials
    - https://www.linkedin.com/learning/react-js-essential-training/building-modern-user-interfaces-with-react?u=2148956

-# Featrures
+ ## Features
-   ## Login and register functionality, forgot your password etc. USERS - Bryan
+    - Login and register functionality, forgot your password etc. USERS - Bryan
-   ## Admin can create, read, update, delete PRESENTERS - Nodir
+    - Admin can create, read, update, delete PRESENTERS - Nodir
-   ## User can create, read, update, delete. - WEBINARS/SEMINARS - Diarra
+    - User can create, read, update, delete. - WEBINARS/SEMINARS - Diarra
-   ## User can create, read, update, delete RATINGS (comments, stars(out of 5), author, webinar) - Users can view old webinars with ratings - Admin user can delete   webinars when no longer wanted.
+    - User can create, read, update, delete RATINGS (comments, stars(out of 5), author, webinar) - Users can view old webinars with ratings - Admin user can delete   webinars when no longer wanted.
 JERRIN
-   ## Subscription email service - Users can subscribe to topics they are interested in.
+    - Subscription email service - Users can subscribe to topics they are interested in.
 When new webinars are listed within that topic, they will be notified via email subscription.
 Admin user can create, read, update, delete subscribers.
 Admin user can create, update, delete topics.
 TOPICS - Will